chriswebb09/To-Do-List-Extension-ios-0616/README.md

 ## Advanced (Optional)

 ### Reordering
 Find a way to enable users to reorder lists and items.
 There are multiple ways to accomplish this.
-Think about user experience and design.
+Think about how a user will experience your app.
 How would you want to reorder a list?

 One way would be to use gesture recognizers.
-This [tutorial](https://www.raywenderlich.com/63089/cookbook-moving-table-view-cells-with-a-long-press-gesture) walks you through what's called a long press gesture recognizer.
-If you choose this way read [Apple's documentation](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIGestureRecognizer_Class/) before using the recognizers to get a better idea of what you're working with.
+Read [Apple's documentation](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIGestureRecognizer_Class/) before you continue to get a sense of what gesture recognizers are and how you can use them.
+This [tutorial](https://www.raywenderlich.com/63089/cookbook-moving-table-view-cells-with-a-long-press-gesture) walks you through implementing a *long press gesture recognizer* to reorder cells in a table view.
+Try this method out, then look up alternatives.
+Find at least two more ways to implement list reordering and see if you can implement those, too.

 ### Expanding table view cells
 Instead of displaying a task's sub-items as table view cells when the task is tapped, expand the task's cell and display the sub-items within that cell.
 This will be an exercise in googling.
 You can look for CocoaPods to help you accomplish this portion of the assignment.
 After you've found one, be sure and look up the exact steps for adding and using a Pod.
 It's not as easy as dragging and dropping a file.